philippwulff/DGD-NeRF/README.md

 ```

 *Download Datasets*

 **DeepDeform**.
 This is a RGB-D dataset of dynamic scenes with fixed camera poses.
 You can request access on the project's [GitHub page](https://github.com/AljazBozic/DeepDeform).

 **Own Data**.
 Download from [here](https://drive.google.com/drive/folders/1hUv1UZfxtmqVtushTH2_obexMv7mVu8L?usp=sharing).

+**Generate Own scenes** Own scenes can be easily generated and integrated.
+We used an iPAD with Lidar Sensor (App: Record3d --> export Videos as EXR + RGB).
+Extract dataset to correct format by running load_owndataset.py (Specifiy correct args in main and create a scene configuration entry).

 ## How to Use It